geeknik/geeknik-labs/README.md

 BURST: BURST-BFV7-DLV3-9MAN-28ZU8
 DOGE: DFF33C44QifbUBVcJGWsthWGtUmhqMC6Ps
 ```
 You can also use this [Amazon link](https://amzn.to/2Qqpr0Z) when you got shopping and we'll get a 1-10% comission and it won't cost you a dime.
 If you'd like to send something through the mail, send me a DM on [Twitter](https://twitter.com/geeknik) and we can make arrangements.
+Alternatively, you can email me here: `echo "Z2Vla25pa0Bwcm90b25tYWlsLmNoCg==" | perl -MMIME::Base64 -pe 's/(.+)/decode_base64($1)/e'`

 **Sponsored in part by these fine folks:**